Deprecated in 6.1.

 The output file is a zip file that contains the signed certificates and private keys for each instance.
 If you chose to generate a CA, which is the default behavior, the certificate and private key are included in the output file.
 If you chose to generate CSRs, you should provide them to your commercial or organization-specific certificate authority to obtain signed certificates.
-The signed certificates must be in PEM format to work with X-Pack security.
+The signed certificates must be in PEM format to work with the Elastic Stack security features.

 Specifies to generate new instance certificates and keys

 using an existing CA certificate, which is provided in the